danielbchapman/Motion/README.md

 **Damn!**

-Will I always need to be a programmer.
+Will I always need to be a programmer?

 ***No.***